 What?
 That’s ridiculous.
 More consumption equals better economy, right?

-The state-owned Saudi Aramco is by far the world’s most valuable company – sitting on 30 trillion in reserve cash and oil.
+The state-owned Saudi Aramco is by far the world’s most valuable company.
 They can afford lower temporary revenue in order to kill off competition and increase their market share.

 So… if you are driving more often due to low prices or plan on buying an all-wheel drive or behemoth steel monstrosity, you’re only hurting yourself, your environment, and your country.